Olevi-id/ip-idp-documentation/_pages/x-appendices/1-faq.md

 ### Pricing

 Cognito is basicly free of charge until 50 000 monthly active users (mau).
 Users pricing gap for Olevi is not harcoded but based on risk assesment and customer's business's scope.
-In theory customers serving millions of users can use Olevi with significantly lower costs than any commercial SaaS service .
+In theory customers serving millions of users can use Olevi with significantly lower costs than any commercial SaaS service.

 For small user pools Cognito is very probably less expensive than Olevi in product pricing.
 However, prepare to pay for consultation and adapting Cognito to your specific use case or business need.

 ### Non-functional Aspects

 Olevi is developed based on open source product ([Shibboleth IdP](https://www.shibboleth.net)).
 Productalisation of Olevi is Finnish work by Finnish developers.
 [WeAre Solutions](https://www.weare.fi) providing Olevi service is middle sized Finnish company employing Finnish developers and paying taxes to Finland.
-WeAre Solutions is proud to co-operate with educational institutions and creating trainee positions where from many developers have grown all the way e.g. to lead their own developer team.
+WeAre Solutions is proud to co-operate with educational institutions and creating trainee positions where from many developers have grown all the way e.g. to lead their own company or developer team.

 Cusstomers investing in Olevi invest in Finnish innovation and product development.
 Cognito is run by Amazon, which is United States based company.